tardate/LittleArduinoProjects/README.md

-# 859 Little Electronic Art Projects
+# 860 Little Electronic Art Projects

-> Latest addition :sparkles: [TJ-56-719 Code Practice Kit](./Radio/MorseCode/CodePracticeKit) - Building and testing the TJ-56-719 code practice kit.
-It can be used for CW/Morse code decoding and code practice, and also an IR decoder for characterising any IR controller.
-Includes clear and verified operating instructions.
+> Latest addition :sparkles: [555 Upside Down](./Electronics101/555Timer/UpsideDown) - Testing an interesting upside down astable 555 configuration that achieves +duty cycle control all the way down to 0% without an additional inverter stage.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.